Best Investing Moves to Make Before the End of the Year

 Nothing in life stays the same, including your investment portfolio.
 That means you need to take some time at least once per year to "rebalance" your investments to ensure the mix of assets is in line with your intentions and goals.

 Let's take the popular 60/40 approach to investing, which is a portfolio that holds 60% stocks and 40% bonds.
-If you're lucky enough to be invested in a few high-flying stocks like Nvidia (NVDA) or Meta Platforms (META) that have more than doubled this year while bonds have generally declined, you could find that your mix is more like 70/30 or even 80/20.
+If you're lucky enough to be invested in a few high-flying stocks like Nvidia (NVDA) or Broadcom (AVGO) that have handily outperformed bonds, you could find that your mix is more like 70/30 or even 80/20.

 That's a good problem to have when your stocks have grown rapidly.
 But it also comes with additional risk as you are now putting more eggs in those baskets.
 To stay truly diversified, it may make sense to rebalance by selling some of your outperforming stocks and moving that cash into bonds to get back to the proper mix.

-After all, stocks can rise quickly but also can fall quickly.
-So, when considering end-of-year investing moves don't overlook your long-term strategy based on short-term trends that have changed your portfolio's makeup.
+After all, stocks can rise quickly but can also fall quickly.
+So, when considering your end-of-year investing checklist, don't overlook your long-term strategy based on short-term trends that have changed your portfolio's makeup.

 End-of-year investing move: Consider annual limits